NIH Leave Guide for Civilian Employees

 Administrative Leave – COVID-19 Vaccinations

-Per the Safer Federal Workforce, administrative leave/excused absence related to the COVID-19 vaccine is available as follows:
+Per updated guidance from OPM on April 12th, 2024, administrative leave/excused absence related to the COVID-19 vaccine during tour hours may be granted as follows:

 Weather & Safety Leave